lilli-mcnally/luna-beauty/README.md

 #### Django Testing (continued)

-Due to using the ArrayField in models.py in the Proucts app, I am unable to use SQLite3 in Development mode.
+Due to using the ArrayField in models.py in the Products app, I am unable to use SQLite3 in Development mode.
 This means each time I need to access Development mode, if I create a new workspace I would need to add the PostgreSQL Database URL to my env.py.

 #### Shades